HorlogeSkynet/CDNUpdates/README.md

 Tired of manually checking if your CDN (_Content Delivery Network_) are up to date in your web pages ?
 Yeah, so was I... :confused:

-This is what this Sublime Text 3 plugin does (well) to help you dealing with this :
+Below is a sum-up of what this Sublime Text 3 plugin does (well) to help you dealing about that :

 1. Gathers links present in your current sheet
 2. Compares them to a list containing known public CDN providers